cloudflare/cloudflare-docs/content/railgun/user-guide/optimized-partner-api/enable-and-disable-connections.md

 ---
-order: 17
 pcx-content-type: configuration
+title: Enable and disable connections
+weight: 18
 ---

 # Enable and disable connections

-After a Railgun has been activated, it can be exposed to a particular domain with the [suggestion\_set](/user-guide/optimized-partner-api/enable-and-disable-connections#post-suggestion_set) API call. [suggestion\_set](/user-guide/optimized-partner-api/enable-and-disable-connections#post-suggestion_set) also accepts the `auto_enabled` parameter to assign and enable Railgun for the domain globally in a single API call.
-If `auto_enabled` is not set to `1`, then the connection needed to enable Railgun for the domain must be made manually using the [conn\_set](/user-guide/optimized-partner-api/enable-and-disable-connections#post-conn_set) method. [conn\_setmode\_enabled](/user-guide/optimized-partner-api/enable-and-disable-connections#post-conn_setmode_enabled) and [conn\_setmode\_disabled](/user-guide/optimized-partner-api/enable-and-disable-connections#post-conn_setmode_disabled) can be used to toggle Railgun on or off for the domain globally. [zone\_conn\_get\_active](/user-guide/optimized-partner-api/list-railgun-details#post-zone_conn_get_active) can be used to view active Railgun connections.
+After a Railgun has been activated, it can be exposed to a particular domain with the [suggestion\_set](/railgun/user-guide/optimized-partner-api/enable-and-disable-connections/#post-suggestion_set) API call. [suggestion\_set](/railgun/user-guide/optimized-partner-api/enable-and-disable-connections/#post-suggestion_set) also accepts the `auto_enabled` parameter to assign and enable Railgun for the domain globally in a single API call.
+If `auto_enabled` is not set to `1`, then the connection needed to enable Railgun for the domain must be made manually using the [conn\_set](/railgun/user-guide/optimized-partner-api/enable-and-disable-connections/#post-conn_set) method. [conn\_setmode\_enabled](/railgun/user-guide/optimized-partner-api/enable-and-disable-connections/#post-conn_setmode_enabled) and [conn\_setmode\_disabled](/railgun/user-guide/optimized-partner-api/enable-and-disable-connections/#post-conn_setmode_disabled) can be used to toggle Railgun on or off for the domain globally. [zone\_conn\_get\_active](/railgun/user-guide/optimized-partner-api/list-railgun-details/#post-zone_conn_get_active) can be used to view active Railgun connections.

 ## POST suggestion\_set

 `POST /api/v2/railgun/suggestion_set`

 Expose a verified Railgun to a domain via the Cloudflare Settings user-interface.
 This method allows an end-user to select and enable the specified Railgun within the Cloudflare Settings user-interface.
-If `auto_enabled` is set to `0`, it is also necessary to perform a [conn\_set](/user-guide/optimized-partner-api/enable-and-disable-connections#post-conn_set) for the Railgun in order to setup a connection with the domain.
+If `auto_enabled` is set to `0`, it is also necessary to perform a [conn\_set](/railgun/user-guide/optimized-partner-api/enable-and-disable-connections/#post-conn_set) for the Railgun in order to setup a connection with the domain.

 ### Form parameters